apockill/groklog/README.md

 # Attributions
 1) This code makes heavy use of the fantastic `asciimatics` library for all TUI rendering purposes.
-Some reference code as copied from the [terminal.py](https://github.com/peterbrittain/asciimatics/blob/master/samples/terminal.py) sample.
+Some reference code was copied from the [terminal.py](https://github.com/peterbrittain/asciimatics/blob/master/samples/terminal.py) sample.